Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning

 \begin{corollary}[Controlled Privacy Cost in Distributed DP, II] Let $\pi$ be the distributed DP protocol parameterized by $\sigma$ and built atop SecAgg with aggregation threshold $t$.
 Given target $\delta$, an $R$-round FL training with $\pi$ and \system{}'s random selection (\texttt{Server-Centric}) achieves $(\epsilon, \delta)$-DP, where

-with $\sigma$ the noise multiplier used in $\pi$, $E_\pi(\cdot)$ the privacy accounting method of $\pi$, and $n_{max}$ the maximum possible size of the population. \end{corollary}
+with $\sigma$ the noise multiplier and $E_\pi(\cdot)$ the privacy accounting method for $\pi$, and $n_{max}$ the maximum possible size of the population. \end{corollary}

-\begin{proof} The proof closely resembles that of Corollary~\ref{cor:security_ddp}, with the exception of the calculation of $1 - q_r$, which represents a lower bound on the probability that all clients in the population are selected for at most $r$ rounds (i.e., event $B$).
+\begin{proof} The proof closely resembles that of Corollary~\ref{cor:security_ddp}, with the exception of the calculation of $1 - q_r$, which represents a lower bound on the probability that all clients in the population are selected for at most $r$ rounds (Event $B$).
 Considering the server's predictability, we could not get a bound as tight as that of \texttt{Client-Centric}.
-Instead, the equation is
+Instead, the bound is